 Skippyjon Jones is a big-eared, daydreaming Siamese kitten who thinks he's a Chihuahua!
 Written and illustrated by Judy Schachner, the Skippyjon Jones series of books is also aimed at younger readers.

-Judy Schachner also wrote The Grannyman, about a very old Siamese cat who finds a new purpose in life when his family get him a kitten as a companion.
+Judy Schachner also wrote The Grannyman, about a very old Siamese cat who finds a new purpose in life when his family get him a kitten as a companion, and Bits & Pieces - a story about what happens when that kitten grows up and has a kitten of his own.

 And we mustn't forget the fur-raising adventures of Henry, the Siamese cat in Cross Country Cat, Hot Air Henry, High-Wire Henry, Henry the Sailor Cat and other cat stories for children, written by Mary Calhoun and illustrated by Erick Ingraham.